 - To help the classroom run smoothly, student volunteers will help hand out materials, put handouts in Absent Folders, get equipment, gather papers, etc.

 - To enter the classroom after being greeted & invited in by your teacher, walk into the room using a school voice.
 Take the shortest path to your seat.
 When you are lining up in the hallway by the door, please do so quietly.

 - When you enter the classroom, sit in your seat and begin the Do Now/Bell Ringer task.
-It may be an ice breaker, reading, journal entry, word problem or riddle, or writing down two things you’ve learned.
+Oftentimes the Do Now is to get your interactive science notebook (ISN) ready for our science tasks, but it may also be an ice breaker, reading, journal entry, word problem or riddle, or writing down two things you’ve learned.
 Record your Home Learning in your planner at the beginning of each class during the Do Now/Bell Ringer.

-- The Question, Learning Tasks, and Home Learning are posted on the board daily.
+- The Focus Question, Learning Tasks, and Home Learning are posted on the board daily.

 - To get your attention, restore a conversation noise level, or cue clean up time, I may use a trigger signal such as the ringing of the chime.
 When you hear the signal, it is time to “Give Me 5!”
 What is five?
 1. Focus your eyes on the speaker.
 2. Be quiet.
 3. Be still.
 4. Empty your hands.
 5. Listen.